 Generally, 30 percent of excess weight is expected to be lost during the two years following gastric band surgery.
 This is reliant upon your commitment to follow up with the surgeon and adhere to the diet and exercise guidelines provided by your medical weight loss team.
+Other benefits include:

 Because this procedure involves the placing of a lap-band into the body, it can create risks of rejection or infection.
 Other risks may include:

 - Undesired moving of the band along the stomach